-Very little exploration activity was performed on the property during the period.
+Very little exploration activity was performed on the property during the period and a small surface exploration program is planned during the third quarter.

 e) Other Properties

 On December 21, 2020, the Corporation completed the acquisition of properties located in Belleterre in Temiscamingue from Pershimex Resources Corporation ("Pershimex").
 The Corporation acquired 50% of the Blondeau Guillet Property and 100% of the Chevrier Property in exchange for \$125,000 in cash.